gitcoinco/easy-retro-pgf/docs/01_setup.md

     --coordinator-private-key [coordinator-maci-private-key] \
     --tally-file ../cli/tally.json \
     --output-dir ../cli/proofs/ \
+    --start-block 12946802
 ```

+> [!IMPORTANT]
+> We suggest including the --start-block flag, proving requires fetching all events from the smart contracts and by default starts from block zero, this would take a lot of time and is error-prone due to RPC provider limitations.

 Once you have the tally.json file you can rename it (tally-{pollId}.json), upload it and add it as an enviroment variable `NEXT_PUBLIC_TALLY_URL` to show the results.